chrizog/someipy/README.md

 - Configuration and load balancing options in SOME/IP SD messages are not supported.
 - TTL of Service Discovery entries is not checked yet.
 - The Initial Wait Phase and Repetition Phase of the Service Discovery specification are skipped.
 For simplification, the Main Phase is directly entered, i.e. SD Offer Entries are immediately sent cyclically.
-- Multiple Service Discovery entries are not packed together in a single SD message, which is sent via UDP.

 ### De-/Serialization